-• Morning dosing provides peak protection during high pollen hours (6 AM - 10 AM)
+Morning dosing provides peak protection during high pollen hours from 6 AM to 10 AM.

-• Allegra's 24-hour effectiveness means consistent timing matters more than specific time
+Allegra's 24-hour effectiveness means consistent timing matters more than the specific hour you choose.

-• Taking with food can reduce absorption by up to 40% - empty stomach is preferred
+Taking Allegra with food can reduce absorption by up to 40%, so an empty stomach is preferred.

 Whether you're dealing with seasonal pollen, pet dander, or dust mites, understanding when your body encounters allergens most can help you optimize your Allegra schedule.
 The medication reaches peak effectiveness 2-3 hours after taking it, which means strategic timing aligns your protection with your highest exposure periods.